 If there is an error there, check if you have enough disk space for an archive to be created.
 We have no error in our screenshot, so the backup is ready.
 Click the Close button.

 We haven’t changed a name and directory, so our example archive is located in public_html directory.
 We can download it from there to keep in safe place and restore later, if necessary:

 We’ve created a backup of website files of a primary domain in our example.
 To backup an addon domain, you just need to select its folder and click Compress:

-You can check if the root folder for an addon domain correct in Addon Domains section of your cPanel:
+You can check if the root folder for an addon domain is correct in the Addon Domains section of your cPanel: